North Carolina Stay-at-Home order extended until May 8, Gov. Roy Cooper announces

 "We understand that stay at home that we can't stay at home forever, and this is not something that is sustainable long term," Cooper said in a news conference Tuesday.
 "But what we have to do is ease back into it to make sure that this virus does not spike, which it very easily could do."

-North Carolina Department of Health and Human Services Secretary Mandy Cohen said the state is working hard to increase its output of COVID-19 tests.
+North Carolina Department of Health and Human Services Secretary Mandy Cohen said the state is working hard to increase its output of COVID-19 tests to 5,000 to 7,000 tests per day.
 While the state had only tested 3,090 people on April 15, 5,849 people were tested on April 22.

+Cohen outlined the current trends and data surrounding the spread of COVID-19 in North Carolina.

+While she said the number of COVID-like symptomatic has decreased over the last 14 days, she noted the number of positive tests is still increasing--Thursday was the second highest single-day increase in reported cases.

 CORONAVIRUS MAP: Tracking COVID-19 across North Carolina